 Cybercriminals are constantly finding sophisticated ways to breach sensitive data and at the same time, threat detection against increasingly frequent cyberattacks has become more challenging.
 Cybersecurity Ventures predicts ransomware will cost its victims more approximately $265 billion (USD) annually by 2031, with a new attack every 2 seconds as hackers increasingly refine their malware payloads and extortion demands.

-Even those numbers are conservative estimates, given that the recently released 2022 update to the Verizon Data Breach Investigations Report (DBIR) found that the number of ransomware attacks increased by 13 percent between 2020 and 2021 — more than in the last five years combined.
+Even those numbers are conservative estimates, given that the recently released 2022 update to the Verizon Data Breach Investigations Report (DBIR) found that the number of ransomware attacks increased by 13% between 2020 and 2021 — more than in the last five years combined.

-Human error was responsible for 82 percent of attacks analyzed during 2021, according to the DBIR, with 25 percent of breaches caused by social engineering attacks.
+Human error was responsible for 82% of attacks analyzed during 2021, according to the DBIR, with 25% of breaches caused by social engineering attacks.

 Addressing this ‘alarming’ data and defending refined cyberattacks requires more than just a traditional business continuity and disaster recovery plan.
 Chief Information Officers (CIOs) must focus on resilience — not just to protect IT infrastructure and applications, but also to counter unexpected disruptions and escalating attacks while recovering valuable business data.

 As data is the foundation of the digital economy and the threats against this vital asset are immense, the interplay of cyber resilience demands an integrated approach to identify, protect, detect, respond to and recover from cyberattacks.

 Certainly, the surge in cyberattacks demands a proactive, rather than a reactive approach to security awareness, resilience and training to overcome disruptive cyber incidents.
 A unified understanding is needed to establish a resilience plan that parallels digital transformation efforts.